tabletcorry/mcp-panther/README.md

 The server provides the following prompts:

 1. `triage_alert`: Helps triage a specific alert by analyzing its details and associated events
-2. `prioritize_alerts`: Helps prioritize alerts based on severity, impact, and related events
+2. `prioritize_and_triage_alerts`: Helps prioritize alerts based on severity, impact, and related events

 ## Troubleshooting